LucianoCerullo77/weatherapp/README.md

-# Weather App - Luciano Cerullo
+# Weather App - Luciano Cerullo NextJs

 This is a Weather app maded with NextJS and TailwindCSS.